Sitecore/developer-portal/data/markdown/partials/solution/devops/developer-collection.md

 * [Razl Blogs](https://www.teamdevelopmentforsitecore.com/Blog?tag=razl)

 ## Feydra
 Front-end developers convert designs using a variety of front-end tools that generate HTML and CSS.
 Front-end developers then pass this work to back-end developers, who convert the code to a Sitecore component.
 Feydra eliminates the traditional serial implementation process and reduces the overall development timeline.
-We built Feydra for our front-end team, and it was so game-changing we couldn’t keep it to ourselves.

 * [About Feydra](https://www.teamdevelopmentforsitecore.com/Feydra)
 * [Download a free trial](https://www.teamdevelopmentforsitecore.com/Feydra/Free-Trial)